hackenbecker/stringer-app/README.md

 ## Installation

-You will need a working LAMP server
+You will need a working LAMP server with PHP extensions GD and imagick.

 1. Copy all of the files and folders to the public_html or web root folder on your web server.